Change is Possible

 When I began writing Lightworker, I wrote from a place of euphoria - a place of childlike wonder and joy.
 I had solved the puzzle!
 At the time, I wasn’t sure if it was only my puzzle that I’d solved or THE puzzle of life itself.
 Regardless, the solution was so simple that I wanted to shout it from the rooftops:

 We cannot expect or force others to change.
 The only thing we can change is our own mindset…our own perspective.
-Yet if enough people accept that responsibility, we hold the potential to create real and lasting peace in this lifetime.
+But, if enough people accept this responsibility, we hold the potential to create real and lasting peace in this lifetime.

 D 🩵